flemic/ETD/README.md

 list[tuple_point_0(coordinate_x,coordinate_y),...,tuple_point_N(coordinate_x,coordinate_y)]
 ```

-The user should then be able to implement a new function for defining virtual training points (`virtual_point_'new_method'()`).
+The user should then be able to implement a new method `virtual_point_'new_method'()` for defining virtual training points.
 The required output is the same as for the original set of points shown above  - list of tuples.

 <a name="propagation_model"></a>
 ## Implementation of New Propagation Models